Willi Castro Player Props: Twins vs. Astros

-Willi Castro -- with a slugging percentage of .622 in his past 10 games, including five extra-base hits -- will be in action for the Minnesota Twins versus the Houston Astros, with J.P.
-France on the mound, on May 29 at 4:10 PM ET.
+Willi Castro -- with a slugging percentage of .632 in his past 10 games, including five extra-base hits -- will be in action for the Minnesota Twins versus the Houston Astros, with Hunter Brown on the hill, on May 31 at 8:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.
+In his last game, he strung together two hits (going 2-for-5) against the Astros.

 Willi Castro Game Info & Props vs. the Astros